micropython-IMU/micropython-fusion/README.md

 **yaw**

 Angle relative to North.
-Better terminology is "heading" since it is ground referenced: yaw is also used to mean the angle of an aircraft's fuselage relative to its direction of motion.
+Better terminology is "heading" (used in the original Madgwick study) since it is ground referenced: yaw is also used to mean the angle of an aircraft's fuselage relative to its direction of motion.

 **pitch**